 We write a simple program that writes text to the debugger, if any is attached.

-The entry point of a Windows application is WinMain
+The entry point of a Windows application is WinMain instead of the traditional main function.

 int __stdcall WinMain(